golf instruction rotary swing forum golf equipment golf instruction free beginner golf tips one plane golf swing rotary golf swing instruction

 tiger woods impact

 Ahh, the moment of truth.
 Everything Tiger and I did in the golf swing was designed solely to bring us to this point and once again, the positions are very similar.
 The main difference is my frame is a split second after impact and Tiger's is a split second before.
 My camera is also set slightly lower, thus the different appearance of the ball position.
-You can still see amazing similarities between our two swings, but why on earth is he a tremendous ball striker and I'm not?
-Well, apart from just plain talent, strength and all the other obvious things, it's his dynamics.
 While our still frames look practically identical, it is how we transverse from frame to frame that makes our golf swings what they are.
-In the video, you can see how our dynamics differ that make the difference between being a champ and a chump and see how to improve your dynamics to make you a better ball striker.
-And you don't even have to swing like Tiger Woods to do it!
+In the video, you can see how our dynamics differ that make the difference between being a champion like Tiger Woods and a good player like myself and see how to improve your dynamics to make you a better ball striker.

 If you would like to look at Tiger Woods swing even more in depth, please visit my Tiger Woods New Swing with Hank Haney page.